ii-research-yu/2021_SummerSchool/README.md

   - title:  Dynamic Modality Interaction Modeling for Image-Text Retrieval.
   - conference: proceedings of the 44th International ACM SIGIR Conference on Research and Development in Information Retrieval, 1104–1113, 2021.
   > Note: this paper **by researchers from Shandong University** won the best student paper award.

+- Topic-4: Four-digit MNIST sorting
+    - Try to explore how to perform four-digit MNIST sorting based on an open-sourced method or explore a new method.
+    - reference paper:
+    - Section 5.1 in Differentiable Sorting Networks for Scalable Sorting and Ranking Supervision
+    - links for the paper: (1) http://proceedings.mlr.press/v139/petersen21a/petersen21a.pdf (2) https://arxiv.org/abs/2105.04019

 ## 5 QA